timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 }
 ```

 But this has a drawback.
-By suppressing the invalid model filter, invalid primitive types aren't caught any more.
+By suppressing the invalid model filter, invalid primitive types aren't caught anymore.
 For an endpoint that expects a number but receives a string, the expected primitive type (in this case the number) is assigned to the default value (0 in this case).
 Turning off the invalid model filter may lead to unexpected bugs due to this.
 Previously, this action would lead to a bad request (400).

-That's why I prefer to throw the `InputValidationException` exception when the endpoint receives a bad input.
+That's why I prefer to reuse the `InputValidationException` exception when the endpoint receives a bad input implementing a `InvalidModelStateResponseFactory`.

 ```cs{16-21}:Program.cs
 public void ConfigureServices(IServiceCollection services)